Contents

 Customise General:

-Deselect “Use the system fixed width font” and change the default monospace 12 to 10.
+Deselect “Use the system fixed width font” and change the default

 Decrease default terminal size from 80x24 to 80x20.